top of page

 continue to invest in staff skills and experience through in house and external learning and development opportunities

-review contracts and job descriptions and provide training and supervision so staff can work across difference roles and teams
+review contracts and job descriptions and provide training and supervision so staff can work across different roles and teams

 define core roles and move to permanent staff contracts wherever possible